tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 # A guide on how to setup Manjaro (or Arch-based linux distro) on MacBook Pro Retina (mid 2014)

+My strategy for finding a way to install Linux and FOSS on a closed Mac is that of sticking my nose where it doesn't belong, where I have unsufficient knowledge.
+At times that strategy is definitely not pretty, but I guarantee that it is a very efficient way of learning.
+Stop caring so much about the clinicallly white and closed silver box that is your MacBook and go open source.
+NO, I am not a developer, nor am I a decent programmer.
+I am an artist who likes to work with code and software and I have some basic knowledge about computer.
+But I am a trashcan programmer at best.
+So, be warned, if you choose to follow this guide, you are not following a perfect guide on how to get the OS you want.
+You are going on a messy and shitty journey of failing software and hardware.
+But there is a way.
+Open source.
+This guide covers how to create a basic partition on your HDD so that you can always go back to macOS if you desire (I also explain why this is the optimal way to do it).
+I learned the hard way that erasing the entire disk is not the solution that you want.

+I made the decision to switch from Mac and OS X to a Linux operating system out of frustration with the restrictions that usually follow Mac around.
+As I do not have a ton of experience with installing a new OS, partitioning harddrives, configuring and compiling in c and so on, this repo is a way for me to collect the experiences gathered from this Linux journey.

+I made this repo mainly for myself because I wanted to collect and gather my experiences with installing Manjaro on a MacBook instead of going back and forth.
+I will add config files and updates as I gain experience.
+Nevertheless, if you are as fed up with the restrictions of OS X and Mac in general, you might want to switch to a Linux based operating system.
+If that's the case, then I have bittersweet news: The good news is that your decision is excellent and Linux is a great choice.
+The bad news is that Mac and OS X is not very linux-friendly.
+I would in fact consider them linux-unfriendly.
+To make matters worse, you chose to install it on a laptop.
+But hey, there is a way and you just might get a better performing computer with better longevity out of this.
+If you care and spend the time to set things up properly.

+Here is a short list of common problems that people are having when trying to install Linux on a MacBook just so you know (this will depend on which Mac you are installing on).
+Before reading this list you should know that some of these problems are very easy to fix (a single line of code will fix most of these, but some are more persisten).
+All these issues, except for the sound and camera, is adressed here.

+WiFi needs a new broadcom driver to work properly.
+This issue is easily fixed with a simple install of a package.

+Sound doesn't work from the start.
+Same solution applies here

+Camera doesn't work.
+The solution to this is simple as well.
+Someone made a simple package which fixes it.

+Fans are going at max speed at all times.
+This issue is slightly more complicated but the solution is quite easy nevertheless.

+CPU runs hot (even when idle).
+This issue is adressed in the guide.  the most complicated on the list.
+For some the solution is to disable file indexing as a background service.
+Your solution may vary.

+## Why Manjaro?

+## How do I create a partion, what is a partion and why are people hoarding toiletpaper like idiots?

+The first two questions are easy.

 ## Access to Wifi

 To update pacman after initial install of manjaro, you need WiFi.
 Since the MacBook doesn't have an ethernet port, you need to share WiFi from your phone using either bluetooth or usb.